myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-deploy-remove-applications-fabricclient.md

         }
     }

     // Provision the application.
-"MyApplicationV1" is the folder in the image store where the app package is located.
+"MyApplicationV1" is the folder in the image store where the application package is located.
     // The application type with name "MyApplicationType" and version "1.0.0" (both are found in the application manifest)
     // is now registered in the cluster.
     try